askeing/B2G-flash-tool/README.md

 Usage: ./shallow_flash.sh [parameters]
 -g|--gaia       Flash the gaia (zip format) into your device.
 -G|--gecko      Flash the gecko (tar.gz format) into your device.
--s <serial number>      directs command to device with the given serial number.
+--keep_profile  Keep the user profile on your device.
+(BETA) -s <serial number>      directs command to device with the given serial number.
 -y              flash the file without asking askeing (it's a joke...)
 -h|--help       Display help.